autokey/autokey/GitHub-Cheat-Sheet.md

 3. Put a check-mark in the box next to the gist or repository you'd like to pin.
 4. Click the `Save pins` button.

-#### Remote - edit a repository on GitHub (TODO: DELETE ME)
-When your tests are done and you're satisfied with your local code, open the **develop** branch of your fork on GitHub and use the GitHub editor to make your changes to the file(s) on GitHub that you changed inside of the clone in your virtual machine.

 #### Remote - revert a commit on GitHub

-This must be done on the command line.
+This must be done on the command line with **git**.

 #### Remote - revert a pull request on GitHub

 1. Open your repository on GitHub.
-2. Click the "Pull requests" tab.
+2. Click the **Pull requests** tab.
 3. Click the pull request that you'd like to revert.
-4. Click the "Revert" button.
+4. Click the **Revert** button.
 Note that this will create a new pull request that reverts the changes.
-5. Merge the resulting pull request.
+5. Submit the resulting pull request.

-#### Remote - update the change log (TODO: DELETE ME)
+#### Remote - update the change log
+1. Edit the `CHANGELOG.rst` file on the branch you've made one or more changes to.
-Add one or more lines to the `CHANGELOG.rst` file in the **develop** branch of your fork on GitHub describing the change(s) you've made to the code.
+2. Add one or more lines to the file to describe the change(s) you've made to the code.
+3. Commit the change.

 #### Remote - delete a repository from GitHub